FruitbatM/trail-run-adventures/README.md

 **TRΛIL RUN ΛDVENTURES** is a multi-page eCommerce web application for trail running enthusiasts and everyone who enjoys being outdoors.

 Trail running is simply defined as going for a run at the heart of nature.
-It's an extremely all-round non-stadia sport that and you don't need to be high in the mountains to go trail running.
+It's an extremely all-round non-stadia sport and you don't need to be high in the mountains to go trail running.
 You simply need to be in nature.

 <h2 align="center"><img src="readme-files/general/project_mockup_1.jpg" alt="my account" target="_blank" width="85%" height="85%"></h2>